TilStehle/Java-Kotlin-Swift-Trace-Link-Recovery/README.md

 ## Using the plugin
 Run the plugin module contained in the project or install the plugin as described above.
 Configure the directory path containing related swift files at "File"->"Settings"->"Traceability Recovery"
-Restart the plugin
+Restart the IDE

+to explicitly refresh the traceability index, select Analyze -> Refresh traceability index or use the shortcut crtl + alt + I
-Notice: by now, the search index for java/kotlin/swift files is only filled once when starting the plugin.
+Notice: the search index for files outside IDEA is only re-indexed when it is explicitly refreshed.
+Changes to Files inside the current project are automatically updated in the index

-Now you can query for similarity scores by selecting a java element(class/method/field name), perform a right click and select  "Analyze"->"Show possible traceability links".
+Now you can query for similarity scores by selecting a java element(class/method/field name), perform a right click and select  "Go To"->"Corresponding element in second implementation".
 Alternatively, you can press crtl + alt + U

 If you want to add a Todo-comment to a linked swift element, place the cursor on a Java class name, field name or method name. press crtl + alt + D.
 Now, you can select the linked swift-element that you wish to comment on and write a comment.